Innovation for Resilient and Sustainable Systems for Health

 Investment cases for non-communicable diseases (NCDs)

-This health investment approach is prevention-centred, focuses at the population level, engages at all sectors, and identifies how economic gains accrue to private and public sectors.
-Supporting countries to develop ambitious, coordinated multi-stakeholder responses is crucial in preventing and controlling NCDs, and in staving off the harm that NCDs inflict on a countries’ health, wealth and prosperity.
-The preliminary results from the 14 countries supported so far shows a positive return-on-investment in NCD prevention and control.
+This health investment approach is prevention-centred, focuses at the population level, engages all sectors, and identifies how economic gains accrue to private and public sectors.
+Supporting countries to develop ambitious, coordinated multi-stakeholder responses is crucial in preventing and controlling NCDs, and in staving off the harm that NCDs inflict on a country’s health, wealth and prosperity.
+The preliminary results from the 14 countries supported so far show a positive return on investment in NCD prevention and control.